sahil11129/Projects/TZ Assets/PII extraction - Fine-tuned Models using Watson NLP.md

 Now that we have the sentence that we can use for fine-tuning the model, we need to label the Personally Identifiable Information (PII) entities within the sentence.
 This labeling process will enable the model to recognize the PII entities and assign the appropriate labels to them.
 To achieve this, we can pass the exact index locations of all the PII entities, along with their corresponding labels, as shown below.

 ![Data-Labled](Screenshots/Data-Labled.png)

+Now, we can run this function 10,000 times to generate 10,000 labeled training sentences with PII entities, and store the resulting data in a JSON format.
+This will enable us to utilize the training data whenever it's required.